MSFHR announces recipients of the Convening & Collaborating and Reach competitions

-By Nancy Lipsky As international concern mounted over coronavirus disease (COVID-19), maternity care providers came together to address care of pregnant women and their infants
+In March of 2020, as international concern mounted over COVID-19, maternity care providers across Canada came together to address the care of pregnant women and

 The Women’s Health Research Institute would like to acknowledge that we are uninvited guests on the unceded ancestral territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lo, and sel̓íl̓witulh (Tsleil-waututh) Nations.